Kamosphere/terraform-provider-alicloud/website/docs/r/selectdb_db_instance.html.markdown

 * `db_instance_description` - (Required) The DBInstance description.
 * `period` - (Optional) It is valid when payment_type is `Subscription`.
 Valid values are `Year`, `Month`.
 * `period_time` - (Optional) The duration that you will buy DBInstance.
 It is valid when payment_type is `Subscription`.
 Valid values: [1~9], 12, 24, 36.
+* `created_engine_version` - (Required, ForceNew, Available since 1.245.0) The major version used in creating DBinstance.
 * `zone_id` - (Required, ForceNew) The ID of zone for DBInstance.
 * `vpc_id` - (Required, ForceNew) The ID of the VPC for DBInstance.
 * `vswitch_id` - (Required, ForceNew) The ID of vswitch for DBInstance.
 * `enable_public_network` - (Optional) If DBInstance need to open public network, set it to `true`.
 * `upgraded_engine_minor_version` - (Optional) The DBInstance minor version want to upgraded to.
+* `admin_pass` - (Optional, Available since 1.245.0) The password for DBInstance using admin account.
 * `tags` - (Optional) A mapping of tags to assign to the resource.
   - Key: It can be up to 64 characters in length.
 It cannot begin with "aliyun", "acs:", "http://", or "https://".
 It cannot be a null string.
   - Value: It can be up to 128 characters in length.
 It cannot begin with "aliyun", "acs:", "http://", or "https://".
 It can be a null string.